Acropolis of Athens: Archaic Acropolis

 Not much is known about the architectural appearance of the Acropolis until the Archaic era.
-During the 7th and the 6th centuries BC, the site was controlled by Kylon during the failed Kylonian revolt, and twice by Peisistratos; each of these was attempts directed at seizing political power by coups d'état.
+During the 7th and the 6th centuries BC, the site was controlled by Kylon during the failed Kylonian revolt, and twice by Peisistratos; each of these was an attempt directed at seizing political power by coups d'état.
 Apart from the Hekatompedon mentioned later, Peisistratos also built an entry gate or propylaea.
 Nevertheless, it seems that a nine-gate wall, the Enneapylon, had been built around the acropolis hill and incorporated the biggest water spring, the Clepsydra, at the northwestern foot.

 A temple to Athena Polias, the tutelary deity of the city, was erected between 570 and 550 BC.
 This Doric limestone building, from which many relics survive, is referred to as the Hekatompedon (Greek for "hundred–footed"), Ur-Parthenon (German for "original Parthenon" or "primitive Parthenon"), H–Architecture or Bluebeard temple, after the pedimental three-bodied man-serpent sculpture, whose beards were painted dark blue.
-Whether this temple replaced an older one, or just a sacred precinct or altar, is not known.
+Whether this temple replaced an older one or just a sacred precinct or altar is not known.
 Probably, the Hekatompedon was built where the Parthenon now stands.

 Between 529 and 520 BC yet another temple was built by the Pisistratids, the Old Temple of Athena, usually referred to as the Arkhaios Neōs (ἀρχαῖος νεώς, "ancient temple").
 This temple of Athena Polias was built upon the Dörpfeld foundations, between the Erechtheion and the still-standing Parthenon.
-Arkhaios Neōs was destroyed as part of the Achaemenid destruction of Athens during the Second Persian invasion of Greece during 480–479 BC; however, the temple was probably reconstructed during 454 BC, since the treasury of the Delian League was transferred in its opisthodomos.
+The Arkhaios Neōs was destroyed as part of the Achaemenid destruction of Athens during the Second Persian invasion of Greece during 480–479 BC; however, the temple was probably reconstructed during 454 BC, since the treasury of the Delian League was transferred in its opisthodomos.
 The temple may have been burnt down during 406/405 BC as Xenophon mentions that the old temple of Athena was set afire.
 Pausanias does not mention it in his 2nd century AD Description of Greece.